echicken/node-ax25/README.md

 ---
 ####To Do:

-- Implement XID and TEST packet types in Packet.js and Session.js
+- Implement XID in Packet.js and Session.js (placeholders currently exist)
 - Support modulo 128 sequence numbers
 	- ax25.Packet.disassemble(frame, modulo128)
 		- Where *modulo128* is boolean and true, expect a 16-bit control field on all S and I frames